dominicbates/football-score-predictor/README.md

 # Football-score-predictor

-Tool for predicting football scores.
+This is a tool I am building for predicting football scores.

 Data is extracted from the very useful football API https://www.football-data.org/

-I use a simple Poisson GLM to model football scores
+I am using a very simple Poisson GLM to model football scores (with inputs of team1, team2, home/away)

 ### 1. data_extractor.py